dheepakg/learnings/docs/com-sci/algorithms/binary-search.md

 Big O notation: `log(n)`

 Let's say the number of elements are 1000.
+It takes 10 operations to complete the search.

 ![Searching an element from array of 1000 elements](binary-search.drawio.png)